Insights and Updates

 Is lower DSO always better?

-For teams looking to automate this process end to end, credit management software built for B2B distributors and manufacturers covers application intake, AI-powered decisioning, and continuous portfolio monitoring in one platform.
+For teams looking to automate this process end-to-end, credit management software built for B2B distributors and manufacturers covers application intake, AI-powered decisioning, and continuous portfolio monitoring in one platform.

 Jordan Esbin